212 Yachts Covid Policy

 My Experience of the Recent Impact of Covid-19 on the Yachting Industry

-My world in the yachting industry has been a roller-coaster over the last two months due to Covid-19.
+My world in the yachting industry has been a roller-coaster over the last year due to Covid-19.
 It has directly affected client’s desires to travel and hire yachts, and understandably so.
-People are trying to gauge the severity of this recent outbreak and forecast the future effects.
 They are naturally waiting to make summer plans until more concrete information is available.
-Now considering I own a business intrinsically linked to luxury travel, this has a direct and hard-hitting knock-on effect on my business, my long loyal clients, the yacht owners I represent, my employees and the yachting industry as a whole.
+This has a direct and hard-hitting knock-on effect on my business, my long loyal clients, the yacht owners I represent, my employees and the yachting industry as a whole.

 Do Yacht Charter Contracts Cover Covid-19?